cheme/mydht/blog/tunnel.md

   type EP : ErrorProvider<Self::P, MultipleErrorInfo>;
 }
 ```

+This could be use and customize internally for our implementation.
+It seems that it is not justified anymore and is just an internal implementation detail now.

+Originally this subset of associated trait was shared with another alternative implementation (close to 'Full' but without layered cyphering on the full frame : layered only on headers).

-That is the required trait implementation for a tunnel the relevant ones for mydht interaction are mainly peer as shown before, tunnelcache, routeprovider, tunnelnorep and the provider to extend tunnelnorep.
+We can recognize the required trait implementation for a tunnel, the most relevant ones for mydht interaction should be : peer as shown before, tunnelcache, routeprovider, tunnelnorep and the providers extending tunnelnorep.

 ## tunnelcache